DayneSorvisto/characteristic-function-library/README.md

 This library is an implementation of my paper using characteristic functions for practical data analysis.
 If you're not familiar with the [Characteristic function](https://en.wikipedia.org/wiki/Characteristic_function_(probability_theory)) you can read about it before using the library.

-Please star this repository or contribute examples.
+Please suggest improvements, contribute examples or star the repository.

 ## Basis of the repository